VijayRod/demo/container-storage/logs/windows-create-partition.md

 In my cluster with a Windows node pool, my OS disk has a capacity of 128 GB, with a Windows partition occupying 127 GB.
-The partition is automatically created during node provisioning, utilizing the maximum available size.
+The partition is automatically resized during node provisioning, utilizing the maximum available size.

+The resizing of the OSDisk during the provisioning of AKS Windows nodes is handled by the AKS Windows custom script extension, which utilizes the Resize-Partition PowerShell command mentioned below.

 ```
 # Change to the cmd prompt.